stakezone/nodemonitorgaiad/README.md

+This project is intended pre-Stargate, a new Stargate version with many enhancements will be released under the repository 'nmoncosmos;.

 # nodemonitorgaiad
 A complete log file based Cosmos gaiad monitoring solution for Zabbix.
 It consists of the shell script nodemonitor.sh for generating log files on the host and the template zbx_<n>_template_nodemonitorgaiad.xml for the Zabbix server, either version 4.x or 5.x.